-The recovery premium funding allocation this academic year (2021-22) is £15,277 which is used to support our pupils.
+The recovery premium funding allocation this academic year (2022-23) is esytimated to be £15,277 which is used to support our pupils.
 Please see the Pupil Premium and Recovery Premium Strategy Statement for more information on how this is being spent.

 Schools have the flexibility to spend their funding in the best way for their cohort and circumstances.
 To support schools to make the best use of this funding, the Education Endowment Foundation (EEF) has published a support guide for schools with evidence-based approaches to catch up for all pupils.
 We have considered this when planning our approach for the use of this funding.